-While on Facebook a couple weeks ago, I ran across someone selling an upright for $50.
+We’ve been talking about getting a piano for a little while since our oldest son is going to start lessons this fall.
+While on Facebook a couple of weeks ago, I ran across someone selling an upright for $50.
 I was excited because it obviously needed help.
 My husband would definitely be okay with me painting it, and it was so inexpensive that I couldn’t mess it up.
 Plus, how cool would a painted piano be?!

 Now, I decided to use milk paint for the first time ever.
 Note to self: Don’t try a paint you’ve never used next time you paint a piano.
 I’ve heard a lot about milk paint because I follow Miss Mustard seed, and she has her own line of (Miss Mustard Seed) Milk Paint.
 Her stuff always looks so amazing.